Raihan-009/docker-networking-with-containers/README.md

 ## `Test Connectivity`

 Let's try with `curl` utility to get a response.
+From root ns.

 ```bash
 curl localhost:8080